Multi Gyn Actigel Review

-Caprylyl Glycol: Is may be plant derived or synthetic, it’s used as preservative dues to its microbial properties.
+Caprylyl Glycol: Is may be plant-derived or synthetic, it’s used as a preservative due to its microbial properties.
 This component is considered safe.

 If you want to treat a vaginal infection, apply it in the vagina twice a day for 5 consecutive days.